flagcamp-pegasus/TravelPlanner/Functuonality.md

 nodeweight = visit duration for each places,

 bmax = total time for each day, we can manually set it to 10 hours.

+*Time Complexity:*

+worst case: k^n * 4!

+(say we would have at most 4 places to visit each day.

 #### *Algorithm*